zimaxnet/sustineo/README.md

 ## Roles and Responsibilities
 These are the experts on the evently team where issues should be assigned to for triaging
- - Showing how GitHub Copilot’s agentic feature can help speed up development: @jldeen
+ - Showing how GitHub Copilot's agentic feature can help speed up development: @jldeen
  - Migrating legacy Java code @jldeen
  - Show how to take advantage of the latest models @sethjuarez
  - Build with LLMs locally to add my own Agentic Features to my BuildEvents app @martinwoodward